 Many executives wonder when, or even if, they should seek out a coach.
 Coaches are often valuable when:

-It’s important to note that coaching isn’t therapy; if an executive is experiencing challenges related to past events, or is struggling with either marital or family challenges, a licensed therapist is best for these situations.
-A way to differentiate therapy from coaching is to think about therapy as a look into the past to understand the present; coaching focuses more on the present to help shape the future.
+It’s important to note that coaching leadership development isn’t therapy.
+For challenges related to past events or marital/family issues, a licensed therapist is best.
+While therapy looks into the past to understand the present, coaching focuses on shaping the future.

 Also, before an executive retains a coach, they need to ensure they’ve got the time for a coaching relationship.
 Most coaches engage their clients on a steady, consistent routine – at least twice a month.
-If an executive is unable to commit to frequent coaching conversations, as well as any “homework” that ensues from these conversations, then that’s a sign that a coach might not be beneficial.
-In lieu of a coach, they can find a mentor or an external group where they can meet other executives at their professional level whom they can gain ideas, insight, and advice from.
+If an executive can’t commit to frequent coaching and related “homework,” they may not benefit.
+Instead, they can seek a mentor or join an external group to gain ideas, insight, and advice from peers.

 Selecting the Right Coach

-Looking for additional guidance on leadership coaching?
-Check out our article filled with tips on finding the right leadership coach.
+Looking for additional guidance?
+Check out our article filled with tips on finding the right coach.